 Did you know that take-and-bake pizza places still exist?
 I know, shocking right?
 Why would you pay a premium only to go home and do more work?
 Why would you want to increase your gas costs and wait longer for the food to be done?
 It all seems silly…

-The reason is that take-and-bake suggests extra fresh ingredients, whereas a frozen pizza suggests mediocrity.
+The reason is that take-and-bake suggests extra-fresh ingredients, whereas a frozen pizza suggests mediocrity.
 The answer to this problem isn’t embracing “good enough” products but including exclusive ingredients in your pizza product that take-and-bake or commercial pizza shops cannot match.

 We’ve seen this with gluten-free cauliflower crusts, which is a needed category, but it isn’t the point we are making.
 Instead, look at brands like Trader Joe’s, which created an imported organic pizza.

 Tell a story about the origins of your wheat, oil, and cheese.
-Maybe it’s stone ground flour or perhaps its grass-fed cheese… dig deep and bring to the surface what makes your product special.
+Maybe it’s stone-ground flour or perhaps it’s grass-fed cheese… dig deep and bring to the surface what makes your product special.

 Frozen Dessert Packaging

-There’s no shortage of creativity with ingredient usage in today’s ice cream packaging designs.
+There’s no shortage of creativity in ingredient usage in today’s ice cream packaging designs.
 Unfortunately, most wild flavors seem a better fit for ice cream shops than for the CPG market.
 Unless you want a fast track to outlet grocery retailers, think beyond the ingredient variations your product line has.

 Keeping Your Consumer in Mind